featbit/featbit/benchmark/README.md

 SSH into the instance and do the following to run the tests

+- Install k6 with `sudo snap install k6`
 - Open **plan.js** and update the value of **urlBase** with

 ```javascript
 const urlBase = "ws://evaluation-server-ec2-instance-public-address>:5000"
 ```

-- Install k6 with `sudo snap install k6`
-- Copy utils.js, k6-reporter.js and plan.js (you can find them in the current folder) to the instance
+- Go to the k6 scripts folder `cd benchmark/k6-scripts`
-- Run k6 tests，you can change the value of **THROUGHPUT** to get the limit of the instance
+- Run k6 tests, you can change the value of **THROUGHPUT** to get the limit of the instance

 ```bash
 k6 run -e THROUGHPUT=1000 plan.js